-Contrary to popular opinion, price-focusing and price-cutting for any small businesses, especially the newbies, is the road to ruin.
+Contrary to popular opinion, price-focusing and price-cutting for any small business, especially the newbies, is the road to ruin.
 Well, I don’t mean should go ahead and hike your prices.
 NO!
 I simply mean that price shouldn’t be your main focus and reason that you expect to have more preference than your competitors.

 When you’re at the start-up phase, it’s also important to have enough confidence in your quality services and products and be sure that potential customers can’t get the same quality elsewhere at even cheaper rates.

 2 Top Reasons Price Shouldn’t Be Your Main Focus

 Have a Great Understanding of who Your Ideal Customer is

 One of the basic steps before commencing a business is to invest a quality of time in knowing who your target customers are and what their needs are.

 When you spend some time understanding their interests, satisfying them becomes easy.
 If you sell shoes for instance, and you realize that a particular area demands more shirts or underwear, you can analyze your orders and decipher which part of your target location has the audience for your product.